Chorionic Villus Sampling (CVS)

-Samples that are inadequate for testing, or that may contain maternal tissue
+Samples that are inadequate for testing, or that may contain the mother’s tissue

-The healthcare provider will explain the procedure to you and offer you the opportunity
+The healthcare provider will explain the procedure to you.
+Ask any questions that

 You will be asked to sign a consent form that gives your healthcare provider permission

 to do the procedure.
-Read the form carefully and ask questions if anything is not
+Before you sign, read the form carefully.
+Ask questions if anything

-Generally, there is no special restriction on diet or activity before chorionic villus
+Generally, there is no special restriction on diet or activity before CVS.

 Tell your healthcare provider if you are sensitive to or are allergic to any medicines,

-latex, iodine, tape, and anesthetic agents (local and general).
+latex, iodine, tape, and anesthetic medicines (local and general).

 Tell your healthcare provider if you have a history of bleeding disorders or if you

-are taking any anticoagulant (blood-thinning) medicines, aspirin, or any other medicines
+are taking any blood-thinning (anticoagulant) medicines, aspirin, or any other medicines

 that may affect blood clotting.
-It may be necessary for you to stop these medicines
+You may need to stop these medicines before the procedure.

 Tell your healthcare provider if you are Rh negative.
 During the CVS procedure, blood

-cells from the mother and fetus can mix.
+cells from the mother and baby can mix.
 This may lead to Rh sensitization and breaking

-down of fetal red blood cells.
-In most cases, prenatal blood tests will have determined
+down of the baby’s red blood cells.
+In most cases, prenatal blood tests will have

 You may or may not be asked to have a full bladder right before the procedure.
 Depending